stumpylog/memoria/README.md

   - Choose between light and dark themes, with an option to follow your system's preference.
   - Navigate and manage your photos with ease

+## Bugs

+- The location information is loaded in the image detail, even if the location editing modal is not open

 ## Roadmap

 ### Markdown Support